vitosotdihaet/mandelbrot-set/README.md

-# Mandelbrot set in rust powered by SDL
+# Mandelbrot set in rust powered by SDL3

 # Running
 ```bash